-The Cornelian cherry is a deciduous large shrub or small tree that features clusters of yellow flowers at the end of winter or early spring.
+The Cornelian cherry is a large deciduous shrub or small tree that features clusters of yellow flowers at the end of winter or early spring.
 They form into edible red fruits that will bring birds and squirrels to your garden.
 This species received the Award of Garden Merit from the Royal Horticultural Society.

 This member of the Cornaceae (dogwood) family is designated as Cornus mas.
 The family also includes the tupelos (Nyssa spp.).

-Names for this shrub include Cornelian cherry, dogwood, European cornel, Cornelian cherry dogwood and Cornelian cherry dogwood.
+Names for this shrub include Cornelian cherry, dogwood, European cornel, Cornelian cherry dogwood, and Cornelian cherry dogwood.

 Preferred USDA Hardiness Zones

 The suggested zones for this shrub are Zones 5 to 8.
 If you provide a sheltered location, you may be able to plant it in Zone 4.
 It is originally from southwest Asia and southern Europe.

 At maturity, it will be 15 to 25' tall and 12 to 20' wide.
 The shrub usually forms into a round shape, but it can also be oval.

 This shrub prefers a location that offers full sun to part shade.